Top Product Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question Overview: This question checks that the candidate is able to sell himself or herself.
+• Question Overview: This question checks that the candidate understands the importance of a dashboard and how to create one.

 What the interviewer is looking for: